Ankansa/scrap_web/README.md

 2. Run the Scrapy spider:
     ```sh
+    scrapy crawl name_of_the_spider

-    scrapy crawl events (name of the spider)
+    eg: scrapy crawl events
     ```

 3. The scraped data will be saved in JSON files named `op_json_1.json`, `op_json_2.json`, etc., each containing 5 events.